 Engadine St. Moritz, with four main peaks and 350 kilometres of slopes, some 200 kilometres of cross-country ski trails and 150 kilometres of winter hiking trails, the holiday destination Engadin offers a wide variety of winter sports in one region.
 Why not set out to enjoy and explore the beautiful landscapes?

 Skiing & snowboarding

 Feel the sun on your face and the powdery snow under your skis all day long: on 350 kilometres of slopes.
 Corviglia, the “backyard mountain” of St. Moritz, along with the Corvatsch and Diavolezza ski resorts, all offer you an exceptional skiing experience.
 In fact it’s easy to imagine yourself as a world champion on these slopes!
 In addition, the numerous restaurants, ski huts and snow bars serve everything from light meals to fine dining and plenty of après ski fun.
 From two nights, guests receive a ski pass for CHF 35.
-In February 2017, the Alpine Ski World Championship will take place in St. Moritz.
-For the Engadin, this will be the fifth World Cup, following on from the events in 1934, 1948, 1974 and 2003.
+In February 2017, the Alpine Ski World Championship took place in St. Moritz.
+For the Engadin, this has been the fifth World Championship, following on from the events in 1934, 1948, 1974 and 2003.